sergeyt/sergeyt.github.io/index.md

 ## Summary

 Current Software Engineer at Xored.
 14 years experience specializing in any kind of software development.
-Interested in devising a better problem-solving method for challenging tasks, and learning new technologies and tools.
+Interested in writing efficient and pure code, solving challenging tasks, and learning new technologies and tools.

 ## Programming Languages